MicroEJ/docs/SDK6UserGuide/moduleNatures.rst

 - The project configuration file (``configuration.properties``)
 - The project dropins folder
 - The project microui folder (``extensions/microui``)
-- The project classpath which contains the Architecture, Packs, Mocks, Front Panels and Tools
+- The project classpath which contains the Architecture, Packs, Mocks, Front Panels, Tools and Libraries

 **Outputs**: